hanss314/MiniTWOW-Tools/README.md

 ## Usage

+You will need to install Python 3 and Pillow

-Make a folder with the name of the TWOW episode
+Make a folder with the name of the TWOW episode, for this example, we will name it "exampleTwow"

 You will need a file with the prompt in it named "prompt.txt"